WebAuthn quick start: Android SDK

 3. Complete registration

-Once WebAuthn credentials have been registered on the device (via the SDK), they will need to be registered in Transmit to the relevant user.
+Once WebAuthn credentials have been registered on the device (via the SDK), they will need to be registered in Mosaic to the relevant user.
 This is done by taking the result parameter returned by the SDK (in step 6.2) and passing it to a backend API.
-This step varies based on whether the end-user logged into your app using a Transmit authentication method or using an external one, as described below.
+This step varies based on whether the end-user logged into your app using a Mosaic authentication method or using an external one, as described below.

 User is logged-in via Transmit

-Complete WebAuthn credential registration for a user that is currently logged-in using a different Transmit authentication method.
+Complete WebAuthn credential registration for a user that is currently logged-in using a different Mosaic authentication method.
 This registration API must be called from the backend using the user access token returned upon login.
 If successful, the credential will be registered for the user that corresponds to the authorization token.

 Copy